Hillel used to say:

 And if not now, when?”

-Tikkun olam means 'repair of the world' and has come to refer to social action and the pursuit of social justice.
+The Center for Social Responsibility is based on tikkun olam, which means 'repair of the world.'
+It has come to refer to social action and the pursuit of social justice.
 The concept is defined by acts of kindness.
 The OFJCC is committed to doing its part to help heal the world.
 Our efforts include:

 - Mitzvah Corps, our ongoing hands-on volunteering opportunities, which include preparing, delivering and serving meals at local shelters; visiting the elderly; making cat toys and dog biscuits for homeless animals and more.
 Click here for more details.